 Barracuda – Sphyraena barracuda

-While large ‘Cudas have been know to carry the Ciguatera toxin (accumilated by eating certain reef fish) fish of 5 pounds and less have little or none of the toxin and won’t effect humans.
-Also this is concentrated on specific reefs and rarely appears in the Florida Keys.
+While large ‘Cudas have been known to carry the Ciguatera toxin (accumulated by eating certain reef fish) fish of 5 pounds and less have little or none of the toxin and won’t affect humans.
+Also, this is concentrated on specific reefs and rarely appears in the Florida Keys.
 They are an excellent tasting fish with white sweet meat.

 More than their edibility they should be revered for their fishability.
 They are fast, aggressive feeders and are willing jumpers especially in shallower waters.
 The fact that they can be found in almost every marine environment from shallow backwaters to the reefs and deep sea only adds to their mystic.